Antivenom: Medical uses

 Antivenom is used to treat certain venomous bites and stings.
 They are recommended only if there is significant toxicity or a high risk of toxicity.
 The specific antivenom needed depends on the venomous species involved.

 In the US, approved antivenom, including for pit viper (rattlesnake, copperhead and water moccasin) snakebite, is based on a purified product made in sheep known as CroFab.
-It was approved by the FDA in October, 2000.
-U.S. coral snake antivenom is no longer manufactured, and remaining stocks of in-date antivenom for coral snakebite expired in the Fall of 2009, leaving the U.S. without a coral snake antivenom.
+It was approved by the FDA in October 2000.
+U.S. coral snake antivenom ceased production, and remaining stocks of in-date antivenom for coral snakebite expired in fall 2009, leaving the U.S. without a coral snake antivenom.
+However, as of July 2021, Pfizer has indicated that antivenom is available.
 Efforts are being made to obtain approval for a coral snake antivenom produced in Mexico which would work against U.S. coral snakebite, but such approval remains speculative.

 As an alternative when conventional antivenom is not available, hospitals sometimes use an intravenous version of the antiparalytic drug neostigmine to delay the effects of neurotoxic envenomation through snakebite.
 Some promising research results have also been reported for administering the drug nasally as a "universal antivenom" for neurotoxic snakebite treatment.

 A monovalent antivenom is specific for one toxin or species, while a polyvalent one is effective against multiple toxins or species.

 The majority of antivenoms (including all snake antivenoms) are administered intravenously; however, stonefish and redback spider antivenoms are given intramuscularly.
 The intramuscular route has been questioned in some situations as not uniformly effective.

-Antivenoms bind to and neutralize the venom, halting further damage, but do not reverse damage already done.
-Thus, they should be given as soon as possible after the venom has been injected, but are of some benefit as long as venom is present in the body.
-Since the advent of antivenoms, some bites which were previously invariably fatal have become only rarely fatal provided that the antivenom is given soon enough.